 Therefore, problem gambling will always pivot around core behavioral aberrations that can be predicted, studied, and counterweighted in therapy or by the individual themselves depending on how advanced the compulsion is.

 To spot a symptom, you may use our manual, which will help you help determine if you are currently showing compulsive gambling symptoms to a point where they need professional help.

 Even if you are not a problem gambler, it is always important to monitor your condition, especially if you have a history of substance abuse in your family or recognize addictive patterns in your own behavior.
 Here are several points that constitute symptoms and signs of gambling addiction.

 Do You Show These Symptoms of Compulsive Gambling?

 Thanks to clinical experience and government-funded research, we understand the downsides of gambling a little better.
-Moreover, studying gambling has allowed health experts to come with a very detailed breakdown and create accessible help materials that will assist you in identifying a problem if there is one.
-More importantly, remember to answer truthfully to the following questions for accurate results:
+Moreover, studying gambling has allowed health experts to come up with a very detailed breakdown and create accessible help materials that will assist you in identifying a problem if there is one.
+More importantly, remember to answer truthfully the following questions for accurate results:

 - Do you gamble or bet more than you can afford to lose?

 - Have you found yourself in situations where you have ignored social responsibility so that you may continue gambling?